dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 ```

 But that's not really efficient.
-So let's have amore thorough look at the gateway object to find out if we can be more accurate in our configuration
+So let's have a more thorough look at the gateway object to find out if we can be more accurate in our configuration.

 ### 3.3.
 The gateway object definition